apavlovics/minesweeper/README.md

 The game is tested on moderately recent versions of Chrome, Firefox or Safari.
 The game must be deployed on the web server to work correctly (`file://` protocol is not supported).

+## JavaScript Code Compression

+There is a script that bundles all JavaScript files into one and minifies the code.
+The script uses [Rollup](https://rollupjs.org/) for bundling and [Terser](https://github.com/terser/terser) for minification.
+Both tools must be available as global command line tools for the script to work.
+To run the script, go to the root folder of the project and execute:

+    scripts/compress.sh

+As a result of running the script two files are generated:

+* *minesweeper.js* with bundled code;
+* *minesweeper.min.js* with bundled and minified code.